 The most important decision to make when it comes to bus compression is which compressor to use.
 Without a fundamental understanding of compression types, this can be tricky.
 However, I am here to provide you with some quick tips on how to be best decide what to use.

 Full-band compression refers to a compressor that affects the entire frequency spectrum simultaneously.
 These are most commonly applied to individual sound sources and allow you to sculpt the dynamics of a complete sound.
 Despite being commonly used for singular sources, full-band compressors are also great for sounds that are grouped together.
 With this, I’m referring to things like a drum group or a vocal harmony group.
-These are sounds that are being recorded in parts and the compiled to give us a complete instrument.
-As you’re likely to want to treat the entire sound as one, a full-band compression is a good first option.
+These are sounds that are being recorded in parts and compiled to give us a complete instrument.
+As you’re likely to want to treat the entire sound like one, a full-band compression is a good first option.

 Finally, if you’re looking for something to glue your master channel during mixing, a vari-mu fits the job very well.
 Make sure to exercise caution here as you only want very minimal compression on the master channel during mixing.
 I’m talking 1-2dB maximum.
 This practice is mostly designed to give you an idea of what the track will sound like after mastering so it’s likely you might want to take it off before you send it to be mastered.